Warm-Started QAOA with Custom Mixers Provably Converges and Computationally Beats Goemans-Williamson's Max-Cut at Low Circuit Depths: Custom Mixers

+In this section, we show that the expected cut obtained by QAOA-warmest converges to Max-Cut as the circuit depth goes to infinity.

+\begin{theorem} Let $\ket{s_0}$ be any separable initial state whose qubits do not lie at the poles of the Bloch sphere.
+Running QAOA with a warm-start $\ket{s_0}$, its corresponding custom mixer \eqref{eqcustom}, with the choice of optimal variational parameters, yields a distribution of cuts whose expected value reaches Max-Cut as the circuit depth $p$ tends to infinity, i.e., \end{theorem}

+We will first show that Theorem \ref{thm:convergenceGeneral} holds when the warm-start is initialized in the $xz$-plane of the Bloch sphere, with $x>0$.
+We will then show the main result by showing equivalence of the distribution of cuts obtained by QAOA-warmest when a phase is added to each qubit (i.e., the initial state is not restricted to 0 phase).

-For completeness, we state the convergence for custom mixers of the special form ($\sum_{j=1}^n (x_j\sigma^x_j+z_j\sigma^z_j)$ with $x_j \in \mathbb{R}^+$ and $z_j \in \mathbb{R}$ for $j=1,\dots,n$) and their corresponding initializations in Proposition \ref{thm:convergenceSpecial} below. \begin{prop} Let $\ket{s_0}$ be any separable initial state such that all qubits lie at the intersection of the Bloch sphere and the $xz$-plane with positive $x$-coordinate.
-Running QAOA-warmest with initial state $\ket{s_0}$ and its corresponding custom mixer yields that i.e., the expected cut value of QAOA-warmest with optimal variational parameters will yield the optimal cut value as the circuit depth $p$ tends to infinity. \end{prop} \begin{proof} By construction, the corresponding custom mixers will have the form $\sum_{j=1}^n (x_j\sigma^x_j+z_j\sigma^z_j)$ with $x_j \in \mathbb{R}^+$ and $z_j \in \mathbb{R}$ for $j=1,\dots,n$.
-The result then follows from Proposition \ref{prop:eigenKroneckerSum}, Lemma \ref{thm:perronStoquastic} (which is applicable due to Proposition \ref{thm:specialcaseStoquastic} and Proposition \ref{thm:specialcaseIrr}), and the adiabatic theorem. \end{proof}
+\begin{prop} Let $\ket{s_0}$ be any separable initial state such that all qubits lie at the intersection of the Bloch sphere and the $xz$-plane with positive $x$-coordinate.
+Running QAOA with initial state $\ket{s_0}$ and its corresponding custom mixer yields that i.e., the expected cut value of QAOA-warmest with optimal variational parameters will yield the optimal cut value as the circuit depth $p$ tends to infinity. \end{prop}

-Recall that for standard QAOA, we have that $H_B = \sum_{j=1}^n (1 \cdot \sigma^x_j + 0\cdot \sigma^z_j)$.
-Thus, the fact that standard QAOA converges to the optimal cut as $p \to \infty$ is a special case of Propositions \ref{thm:specialcaseStoquastic} and \ref{thm:specialcaseIrr}.
-In the next subsection, we will consider convergence of our approach in the case of an arbitrary separable initial state.